 Elements of Comics

-Besides reading comics, children can also create their very own comic strips easily.
+Besides reading them, children can also create their very own comic strips easily.
 Read more about how drawing comics can help children express themselves in a fun way!

 Comics elements such as panels, gutters, and captions usually are understood intuitively.
-However, readers may not always be exposed or aware of the terminology of the elements.
+However, readers may not always be aware of, or exposed to the terminology of the elements.
 Educators and parents can explain these terms, such as speech and thought bubbles, to guide them in their reading journey.
-For readers who want to delve further into the mechanics behind comics, try explaining the choice of composition and colours in each panel!
+For readers who want to delve further into the mechanics behind comics, try explaining the choice of composition and colours in each panel.

 Elements of a Comic Strip

 You’re free to make copies of this image for educational uses, but please do not use it for profit.
 For more educational resources, head here.

 We also conduct workshops on how to write and draw comics, for children, adults, and educators.
 Head over here to talk to us if you’re interested in working with us to hold a comics workshop for your organisation/institution.